sepp2k/TeSSLa-mirror/tessla-compiler/doc/Usage.md

 More detailed information about the input/output format see [here](../../IO.md).
 Note: If the monitor receives more than one input for the same stream at the same timestamp, the last one will be used.
 If you
-*don't* specify `-m` you need to provide your custom `main` function.
+*don't* specify `-m` you need to provide your custom `main` function (API monitor generation).

 If you specify `-b` the compiler will compile a complete runnable binary by invoking cargo.
 This binary always receives input via stdio.
-You can combine `-p` and `-b` as `-b` as both flags are treated separately.
+You can combine `-p` and `-b` as both flags are treated separately.

 ### API monitor generation

 It is also possible to generate a monitor with an API interface and without I/O handling.
 This may especially be useful if one wants to access the monitor from another application written in any language that can interface to Rust.
-The compilation to API code can be achieved with the `-n` flag.
-The API monitor can be generated as Rust code and as (non-executable) library as well.
+The API is always generated when a cargo project is created with `-p`.
 Details about how the API can be accessed can be found [here](API.md).

 ### Connecting TeSSLa to external functions